 Organizations can mitigate risk, defend against cyber threats, simplify compliance, and improve forensic capabilities by deploying a managed SIEM solution backed up by 24/7 SOC monitoring.
-However, most fully managed SIEM tools with SOC monitoring — let alone managed detection and response (MDR) — are cost prohibitive for many organizations.
-Less expensive solutions instead offload some or all of the management, support, and data output monitoring to the organization’s IT team.
+However, most fully managed SIEM tools with SOC monitoring — let alone managed detection and response (MDR) — are cost-prohibitive for many organizations.
+Less expensive solutions offload the management, support, and data output monitoring to the organization’s IT team.
 This poses a significant internal challenge even for many large organizations.

 A SIEM is Only as Good as The People Monitoring It

 SIEMs must be monitored 24/7 so that identified threats can be responded to immediately.
 Most organizations lack sufficient staff to devote to round-the-clock SIEM monitoring and threat management.
 Internal IT personnel struggle to find the time to properly manage the SIEM and still complete their other job duties.
 The typical organizational network generates 10,000 alerts each day.
 Nearly all of these are false positives, but since the risk posed by a bona fide threat is so dire, each one must be investigated.
 Alert fatigue sets in and malicious activity slip through.